uiceds/cee-492-project-2025-avengers/cee492_report.typ

 Model performance was:

 - **Training accuracy:** ~87%
 - **Test accuracy:** ~88%
 - **Baseline accuracy:** 1/8 = 12.5% (random guessing among 8 clusters)

 #figure(
   image("figures/Accurancy.png"),
   caption: [Training and testing accuracy over gradient steps.]
 ) <fig-accurancy>

-The learning curves show stable convergence with **no evidence of overfitting**: training and testing accuracies are closely matched across iterations.
+**As illustrated in @fig-accurancy**, the learning curves show stable convergence with **no evidence of overfitting**: training and testing accuracies are closely matched across iterations.

 #figure(
   image("figures/Loss.png"),
   caption: [Cross-entropy loss during training.]
 ) <fig-cross>

-The cross-entropy loss decreases sharply during the first ~300 gradient updates, indicating rapid learning of the primary temporal–spatial decision boundaries.
+**The behavior of the objective function is detailed in @fig-cross, where** the cross-entropy loss decreases sharply during the first ~300 gradient updates, indicating rapid learning of the primary temporal–spatial decision boundaries.
 After that, the loss continues to decline more gradually and stabilizes around ≈ 0.32, suggesting smooth convergence and a well-chosen learning rate.
 The absence of large spikes in the loss indicates that the model is not overfitting to rare or noisy samples.

 Overall, this hotspot prediction model shows that **temporal patterns (hour, day, month) combined with broad crime context and LAPD areas are highly predictive of which spatial hotspot is activated**, in contrast to the much weaker predictability of detailed crime type.